Consumer Medicine Information

 If you use too much (overdose)

-Centre (Tel: 13 11 26 in Australia) for advice.
-Alternatively go to the Accident and Emergency department at your nearest
+126) for advice or go to Accident and Emergency at your nearest hospital.
+Do this

 While you are using this medicine

 To make sure APO-LATANOPROST is working properly, have your eye pressure checked regularly.